The Trump administration may want to keep NAFTA after all

 Digital demands

-Originally not in the 1994 agreement, the document has some objectives for digital products like software, music, video and e-books.
+The document has some objectives for digital products like software, music, video and e-books that weren't originally in the 1994 agreement.
 It asks for no custom duties on them, the non-discriminatory treatment of products transmitted electronically, and rules "to prevent governments from mandating the disclosure of computer source code."

 One of the key architects of NAFTA, former U.S. Ambassador Carla Hills, has told us that the agreement needed a major upgrade to address the digital age.